wilsonlabgroup/pituitary_transcriptome_analyses/README.md

 1. Scripts used to process and analyze mouse pituitary UTRseq data can be found in `UTRseq_analysis/` folder.
 2. Scripts used to reprocess single-cell data from Cheung et al. 2018 can be found in `scRNAseq_analysis/` folder.
-  * To run this script, download data from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE120410.
+   * To run this script, download data from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE120410 into `scRNAseq_analysis/input_files/`
 3. Scripts used to run scMappR can be found in `scRNAseq_analysis/` folder.